José Figueroa Alcorta: Biography

 Figueroa Alcorta was born in Córdoba as the son of José Figueroa and Teodosia Alcorta.
 He was elected a National Deputy for Córdoba before becoming Provincial Governor in 1895.
 In 1898 he returned to the Argentine Congress as a Senator.
-In 1904 he became Vice-President of Argentina and in 1906 succeeded Manuel Quintana as President.
+In 1904 he became Vice-President of Argentina.
+He was taken hostage in an unsuccessful February 1905 military coup attempt.

+In 1906, Figueroa Alcorta succeeded Manuel Quintana as President.
 He was an active Freemason.